 Courses on assessing how much feed and their value or quality in the paddock are available and are invaluable in making feed budgeting estimations based on these assessments with the needs of the stock.
-The feed budgeting of sheep while on pasture can be achieved using the tools and tables available at www.lifetimewool.com.au/ Tools/dryfeedbud.aspx
+The feed budgeting of sheep while on pasture can be achieved using the tools and tables available at lifetimewool.com.au/pdf/ vic%20feed%20budget%206.pdf and lifetimewool. com.au/Tools/dryfeedbud.html